 Notes: See previous table.
-The classification of establishments of accommodation into hotels vs. inns and hostels is not being maintained for Rencun because of the fluid transition between the two categories.
+The classification of establishments of accommodation into hotels vs. inns and hostels is not being maintained for Rencun Village because of the fluid transition between the two categories.
 An establishment may be called an "inn" but have 50 or more rooms and in every respect resemble a hotel.
 In July 2016, the majority of establishments would probably qualify as inns.
 By October 2017 several large (formal) hotels had newly opened.
 The inns in Yading Village appear slightly further towards the inns' side of the hotel-inn spectrum.

-The total count of available rooms increased significantly between 2016 and 2017, from 7,334 in 2016 (6,446 plus 888 in Table 8) to 9,531 in 2017, a 30% increase in available rooms compared to the 20% increase in completed hotels.
+The total count of available rooms increased significantly between 2016 and 2017, from 7,334 in 2016 (6,446 plus 888 in Table 7) to 9,531 in 2017, a 30% increase in available rooms compared to the 20% increase in completed hotels.
 Another 3,108 rooms were under construction in 2017, down by one-third from the 4,467 rooms under construction in 2016.
 With construction having largely stopped across all unfinished hotel building sites in 2017, this implies that a number of hotel rooms equal to one-third of finished capacity was perhaps not to be completed any time soon.

 The Master Plan assumes an average 2.35 beds per room.
-The room count implies that Jinzhu, Riwa, Rencun and Yading Village were able to accommodate 22,398 visitors in October 2017.
-The Sichuan Yearbook 2016 in its entry on Daocheng mentions for all of Daocheng a total number of 21,000 beds in 2015, suggesting that the here documented 2017 numbers of beds for Jinzhu, Riwa, Rencun and Yading Village are an underestimate of the available tourist beds in all of Daocheng.
+The room count implies that Jinzhu, Riwa, Rencun Village and Yading Village were able to accommodate 22,398 visitors in October 2017.
+The Sichuan Yearbook 2016 in its entry on Daocheng mentions for all of Daocheng a total number of 21,000 beds in 2015, suggesting that the here documented 2017 numbers of beds for Jinzhu, Riwa, Rencun Village and Yading Village are an underestimate of the available tourist beds in all of Daocheng.

 With visitors inevitably spending at least two nights in Daocheng (to visit Yading for the full day needed for access and sightseeing), visitor numbers in the Golden Week of 2017 likely reached into the 30,000s.
+This exceeds the accommodation capacity in Jinzhu, Riwa, Rencun Village and Yading Village.